benchmark-urbanism/cityseer-api/docs/intro.md

 N.metrics_to_dict()
 ```

-The data can then be passed to data analysis or plotting methods, for example, let's plot gravity and mixed uses for the above-used mock data at a $400m$ walking threshold:
+The data can then be passed to data analysis or plotting methods.
+For example, the [`util.plot`](/util/plot.html) module could be used to plot gravity and mixed uses for the above mock data:

 ```python
 # let's plot gravity and mixed uses